 AI, progress & app workflow

-A practical note on How to keep lighting context private, useful, and realistic for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.
+A practical note on Private workflow: lighting context for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.

 Direct answer